-As per [10 CSR 20-2.010(78)], the WLA is the amount of pollutant each discharger is allowed to discharge into the receiving stream without endangering water quality.
+As per [10 CSR 20-2.010; definitions], the WLA is the amount of pollutant each discharger is allowed to discharge into the receiving stream without endangering water quality.
 Two general types of effluent limitations, technology-based effluent limits (TBELs) and water quality based effluent limits (WQBELs) are reviewed.
 If one limit does not provide adequate protection for the receiving water, then the other must be used per 10 CSR 20-7.015(9)(A).
-Total Maximum Daily Loads, if required for this facility, were also reviewed.
+Total Maximum Daily Loads, if required for this facility, were also reviewed. \checkmark Not applicable; wasteload allocations were either not calculated or were not based on TSD methods.